 - Sharing software asset information

-Modern and complex technical use cases have seen the SAM tool market diversify into four distinct categories: traditional SAM tools, SAM tools for SAP, SAM tools for engineering and specialty software and SAM tools for SaaS.
-Despite how this market provides organizations with more choice than previously available, it has also created confusion for organizations in selecting the right tools.
+The SAM tool market has diversified to cater to four distinct categories: traditional SAM tools, SAM tools for SAP, SAM tools for engineering and specialty software and SAM tools for SaaS.
+The market’s evolution has increased consumer choice, but also introduced confusion for organizations in selecting the right tools.
+Over the next 12 to 18 months, Gartner anticipates the following market changes:

 The complexity of software licenses and evolving infrastructure pose challenges for SAM tools.
 SAM tool vendors focus their resources and products on their ability in supporting larger software publishers, common license types and commonly utilized infrastructure.
 As the software portfolio broadens, it leads to gaps in addressing custom license types and specialized vendors, products, and infrastructure.
 The diversified SAM tools market has seen traditional SAM tool vendors take a platform approach, moving into adjacent offerings such as IaaS management, unified endpoint management, SaaS management, workflow/request management, IT service management, vulnerability management and hardware asset management.